If the JTAG Clock is inactive or unavailable, you will not be able to connect to the hardware target.

 The following figure is an example of a design with two ILA cores:

-When you connect to the target and program the device, expect an active JTAG clk.
-In the Debug Core Discovery Phase, expect a free running and stable clock driving the Debug Hub core, which in this case is CLKA.
-During Debug Core Measurement phase (i.e., anything that involves getting/setting properties on the debug core), expect an active JTAG, Debug Hub, and Debug Core clocks.
-If you expect to trigger and capture data on ILA "B", expect free running and stable JTAG, Debug Hub (CLKA), and Debug Core (CLKB) Clocks.
+When you connect to the target and program the device, we expect an active JTAG clk.
+In the Debug Core Discovery Phase, we expect a free running and stable clock driving the Debug Hub core, which in this case is CLKA.
+During Debug Core Measurement phase (i.e. anything that involves getting/setting properties on the debug core), we expect an active JTAG, Debug Hub and Debug Core clocks.
+If we expect to trigger and capture data on ILA "B", we expect free running and stable JTAG, Debug Hub (CLKA), and Debug Core (CLKB) Clocks.